 From what I understand, from what I am able to glean from the web, the main criterion now for ranking a web page is the number of links there are to it from other web pages multiplied by the "importance" rankings of the web pages containing those links.
 This policy systemically guarantees that the high ranking of web sites that are already established is preserved and that nothing new will ever see the light of day.
 And this is exactly what appears to happen.

 I'm led to believe that this ranking policy came from the notion that the relative importance of a published academic paper is proportional to the number of other academic papers that cite it.
 Let's test this idea.
 Suppose I am a scientist.
 I publish a new academic paper.
 It is on a very important topic within a little known field on the very leading edge of scientific research.

 Question: how do the authors of later scientific papers on related topics get to know about my paper in order to cite it?

 I publish my new paper on the Worldwide Web.
 It has no importance ranking whatsoever because nobody has [yet] cited it.
 So Google won't index it.
 So nobody will be able to find it using Google.
 So nobody will know of its existence.
 So nobody will cite it.
 So its ranking will remain forever zero.
 It will be forever considered unimportant.
 Hence it will remain unindexed and therefore uncited.
-So no matter how profound and potentially world-changing the revelations in my paper may be in reality, they will remain forever hidden from the world.
+Thus, irrespective of how profound and potentially world-changing the revelations in my paper may be in reality, they will remain forever hidden from the world.

 But who has decided that my paper is irrelevant?
 Is it the scientific community?
 Is it the sharp experienced minds of thinking people?
 No, because they have never seen it.
 So they could never make any judgement about it.
 This is because they were unable to become aware of it because they couldn't know of its existence.
 And all because a search robot with a flawed algorithm 'pre-decided' that it was irrelevant and so locked it into permanent limbo.